The Search for John Gissing

-The Search for John Gissing is a 2001 comedy film written and directed by Mike Binder, produced by Jack Binder, and starring Alan Rickman, Janeane Garofalo, and Mike Binder, set in London.
+The Search for John Gissing is a 2001 comedy film written, directed by, and starring Mike Binder, produced by Jack Binder, also starring Alan Rickman, Janeane Garofalo, set in London.
 The film won Best Picture at the 2002 Sarasota Film Festival.
+Binder plays Matthew Barnes is a young executive on the move, who finds himself a pawn in corporate in-fighting when he's sent to London to oversee a merger.
+He's to replace John Gissing.
+However Gissing gets wind of it, and makes sure that Matthew and his wife Linda, who has come to England with Matthew, have a miserable first few days there.